seqan/seqan3/doc/howto/write_an_alphabet/index.md

 seqan3::WritableSemialphabet:
 \snippet dna2_semialphabet.cpp writable_semialphabet_concept

-With this we can automatically use some free functions on our dna2 alphabet.
+You can also try out the customisation points directly (they appear like free functions).
 Here is an example:
 \snippet dna2_semialphabet.cpp free_functions

 ## Alphabet

 Now that you have a feeling for concepts, have a look at seqan3::Alphabet and seqan3::WritableAlphabet and make your type also model these concepts.
-If you keep the suggested namings, SeqAn will automatically expose the members to the respective global functions as we have seen above.

 \assignment{Excercise}
-1. Implement the member function `char to_char(void)` which returns the char 'S' or 'W' depending on the rank value.
+1. Implement the member function `char %to_char()` which returns the char 'S' or 'W' depending on the rank value.
 2. Implement the member function `dna2 & assign_char(char const)`.
-3. If a seqan3::WritableAlphabet has a member function `bool char_is_valid` it can be used to determine whether a given character is an actual representation of the alphabet.
-For the `dna2` alphabet 'S' and 'W' as well as 's' and 'w' should be valid, but nothing else.
-The member function is optional, because SeqAn provides a fallback implementation for seqan3::char_is_valid_for (see its documentation for details).
+3. There is a function object that tells us which characters are valid for a given alphabet: seqan3::char_is_valid_for.
+   By default, all characters are "valid" that are preserved when being assigned from and then be converted back.
+   But in some cases you want to change the default behaviour, e.g. declaring lower-case letters to be valid, as well.
    <br>
-   **Optional task:** Implement the static member function `bool char_is_valid(char const)`.
+   **Optional task:** Implement the static member function `bool char_is_valid(char const)` in order to allow also 's' and 'w' as valid characters.
 \endassignment
 \solution
 \snippet dna2_alphabet.cpp writable_alphabet